Zeth-Abney/Flatiron-school/phase-3/PROJECT/README.md

 ## Modeling Methods
-After narrowing down the resample strategy to SMOTEENN, my next goal was to discover the best tree based classification algorithm to build the final model with.
+After narrowing down the resample strategy to SMOTE, my next goal was to discover the best tree based classification algorithm to build the final model with.
 I used SciKit-Learn's GridsearchCV function to find the optimum hyperparameters for each tree-based model, and then compared the best of each type of model built, again focusing primarily on F1 score.
 I also considered the area under ROC curve, but at this point all the model's were *pretty good* and the dataset is quite large so it wasn' incredibly telling at this point.

 Fig. 3|Fig. 4
 -|-